Dear reader of ADxS.org, please excuse the disruption.

 ADHD is often described as a developmental disorder of the brain in the sense of a developmental delay.

-The maturation of the brain is delayed by an average of 3 to 5 years in ADHD sufferers and the proliferation of neural stem cells is slowed down.
+The maturation of the brain is delayed by an average of 3 to 5 years in people with ADHD and the proliferation of neural stem cells is slowed down.

 The development of the brain is heavily dependent on various neurotransmitters.
 In addition to neurotransmitters such as noradrenaline, GABA, glutamate and serotonin and hormones such as oestradiol-17beta, dopamine plays a decisive role in brain development as a neurotrophic factor.

 ADHD is caused by a dopamine deficiency.
 Around 76% of ADHD is genetic.
-Among the gene mutations and gene polymorphisms associated with ADHD, dopamine is the most commonly affected neurotransmitter, causing lower dopamine levels, lower dopamine efficacy or increased dopamine degradation.
-Find out more at Candidate genes for ADHD In the chapter Emergence.
-Attachment disorders between infant and mother can cause developmental disorders of the right hemisphere of the brain, which in turn influence the regulation of neurotransmitters such as dopamine and noradrenaline.
-These anomalies in the right hemisphere of the brain play a role in ADHD.
+Among the gene mutations and gene polymorphisms associated with ADHD, dopamine is the neurotransmitter most frequently affected, causing lower dopamine levels, lower dopamine efficacy or increased dopamine degradation.
+Find out more at Candidate genes in ADHD In the chapter Emergence.
+Disorders of infant-maternal attachment can cause developmental disorders of the right hemisphere of the brain, which in turn affect the regulation of neurotransmitters such as dopamine and noradrenaline.
+These right hemisphere abnormalities play a role in ADHD.

-The weakening of the dopaminergic system could be the consequence or cause of the impairment of brain development described in ADHD.
+The weakening of the dopaminergic system could be a consequence or cause of the impaired brain development described in ADHD, as is the case with ADHD.

 Phenylketonuria and Down syndrome are further examples of genetic disorders in which a dopamine deficiency and developmental disorders in the brain occur together.
 Schizophrenia (which has clear dopaminergic links) is increasingly seen as a brain development disorder in which genetic and early environmental influences also play a role.

-Should the brain development delay or disorder described in ADHD (also) prove to be the result of a dopamine deficiency (genetic or caused by environmental influences), this could open up the option of avoiding or mitigating the development of ADHD through dopaminergic treatment during the corresponding time window of brain development.
+Should the brain development delay or disorder described in ADHD (also) prove to be the result of a dopaminergic deficiency (genetic or environmental), this could open up the option of avoiding or mitigating the development of ADHD through dopaminergic treatment during the corresponding time window of brain development.
 Even if the probability is open in view of the persistence of the genetic cause, which persists throughout life, and even if the suspected connection is confirmed, it could still be decades before it can be used therapeutically, the opportunity it offers at least merits a more in-depth examination of the hypothesis.

 Current studies and a recent review support the hypothesis.12